mly15910219934-spec/open-data-coal-mine-warning-response/README.md

 It reproduces Table 4 (held-out model performance), Table 5 (matched alert burden), and S4 Table (bootstrap confidence intervals), and retains repeated cross-validation, DeLong/McNemar comparisons, RandomOverSampler sensitivity and statistical figures.
 It is not merely a figure-code collection.

 # Version

-Version: **2.1.0**

-This release corresponds to the revised manuscript submitted to PLOS ONE.

-# Version